EEVengers/ThunderScope/README.md

 ___
 ## Software

+We are using React with TypeScript and Electron for our desktop app, with a C++ library to mediate between the desktop app and the hardware.

+The main dependencies to build and test are:

++ Node.js
++ Your platform's C++ compiler (MSVC on Windows)
++ Boost (built from source on Windows)
++ CMake

+### Node.js

-We are using React with TypeScript and Electron for our desktop app.
-The main dependency to be able to build and test it is Node.js, which includes npm. npm is a package manager for Node.js, which itself is a JavaScript runtime used by React.
+Node.js includes npm. npm is a package manager for Node.js, which itself is a JavaScript runtime used by React.
 Installing Node.js is different for reach platform, go to:
 ```
 nodejs.org
 ```